NBISweden/module-metadata-dm-practices/_episodes/01-what-is-the-problem.md

 >
 > If you have not done so already, create a folder on your computer for the course
 >
-> Download the example datafile Data03.csv, and save it the folder for the course on your computer.
+> Download the example datafile [samples_metadata_lesson.csv](files/samples_metadata_lesson.csv), and save it the folder for the course on your computer.
 >
 > - This is a so called CSV (Comma Separated Values) file.
 A CSV file is a text file that contains tabular data, where the content for different columns is separated by commas (,) and often enclosed by quotes (' or “).
 > - CSV files can be opened by text editor programs, as well as by spreadsheet programs such as e.g. Microsoft Excel, LibreOffice Calc, or Google Spreadsheet.
 Viewing the content of a CSV file will in many cases be easier in a spreadsheet program than in a text editor.
 >
-> Open the Data03.csv file in a program of choice.
+> Open the samples_metadata_lesson.csv file in a program of choice.
 >
 > - The first line of the file contains the headers for the different columns.
 The rest of the lines contain information about a number of samples from a study.
 >